davidstevenrose/Find-A-Group/README.md

 * Product works best with a keyboard and mouse.

 # Instructions
-1. Download zip for github.
+1. Click the "Clone or download" button on this repository
+2. Select the "Download ZIP" option
-2. Extract the jar file and res folder into the same directory.
+3. Extract the ZIP file
-3. Run the jar file.
+4. Run the file named "Find-A-Group.jar"